keithlegg/gnelscript/README.md

 design goals:
    - simple.
 Only do what needs to be done and nothing more
    - flat code structure as possible.
 All components should be easy to find
    - fun.
 Its a playground to lean vectors, matrices, math and more.

-only requires:
-    - PIL
+   - only requires PIL and numpy
-    - numpy (numpy is loosely intergrated and could be pulled out)
+   - numpy is loosely intergrated and can be disabled

    Organized by the following modules: